snowplow/advanced-analytics-web-accelerator/content/upload/upload_1.md

 post = ""
 +++

 There are a number of options to load the sample Snowplow data to your Snowflake warehouse.
-Select the most suitable for your project below with Python.
+Select the most suitable for your project below.

 {{% attachments style="blue" %}}
 {{% /attachments %}}